 If you use freshly cooked rice, it will clump.
 And the flavorings won’t combine as nicely throughout.

-I always have a box of frozen rice in the refrigerator.
+I always have a box of frozen rice in the freezer.
 Simply move the frozen rice to the refrigerator the day before.
 Or if you’re in a time crunch, put it on the counter to quickly thaw while you’re preparing the vegetables.

 If you don’t have cold rice on hand but you need fried rice, here’s a workaround.
 Make a fresh batch of rice.
 Then spread it out on a baking sheet and freeze for about 15 minutes until cooled.
 Then continue with the recipe as written.